nilaybose/nilaybose.github.io/_posts/2025-08-27-ai-tools-comparison-cline-github-co-pilot.markdown

 **Credits & Resources:**
 - Cline Documentation - For autonomous AI coding capabilities and best practices
 - GitHub Copilot Documentation - For code completion features and usage guidelines
-- Google Cloud $300 Free Credit - For testing and cost analysis of various AI models
+- Google Cloud $300 Free Credit - For testing and playing with cline
 - Vibe documentation using bolts.new

 ---